chenglou/upgrade-reason-react/README.md

 - Upgrading from reason-react 0.3.0 to 0.3.1: `npm install https://github.com/chenglou/upgrade-reason-react\#0.3.0-to-0.3.1`
 - Upgrading from reason-react 0.3.1 to 0.4.0: `npm install https://github.com/chenglou/upgrade-reason-react\#0.3.1-to-0.4.0`
 - Upgrading from reason-react 0.4.2 to 0.5.0: `npm install https://github.com/chenglou/upgrade-reason-react\#0.4.2-to-0.5.0`
+- Upgrading from reason-react 0.4.2 to 0.5.0: `npm install https://github.com/rickyvetter/upgrade-reason-react\#0.6.0-to-0.7.0`

 and so on.
-See the [releases page](https://github.com/chenglou/upgrade-reason-react/releases) for all the scripts.
+See the [releases page](https://github.com/rickyvetter/upgrade-reason-react/releases) for all the scripts.

 **Notes**: